Dsutherland899/Revenue-Engine-Audit/README.md

 **Sales Representative Outcomes**: Evaulated Sales Rep performance and how they trended throughout the year

+SQL Queries that were used to explore this data can be found [here](https://github.com/Dsutherland899/Revenue-Engine-Audit/blob/main/Queries/SQL%20Revenue%20Engine%20Queries.sql).

+A PDF of the full dashboard created in PowerBi can be found here.

 # **Data Structure**

 The database is made up of 4 different tables shown below: